Posted on 11/25/2015 in Digital Marketing

-Along with bounce rate, other key metrics measured was time on page, with the belief being, the longer a user spends on the site, the more interested they are in the offer.
-Length of a page can play into this, but really the more important thing for us was as long as the full offer is expressed in short and direct manner, the better chance of a user converting and becoming a lead.
+Along with the bounce rate, other key metrics measured was time-on-page, with the belief being, the longer a user spends on the site, the more interested they are in the offer.
+Length of a page can play into this, but really the more important thing for us was as long as the full offer is expressed in a short and direct manner, the better chance of a user converting and becoming a lead.

 Increased SEO Traffic + Better User Engagement = More Conversions

 Ultimately, we aimed to improve the total amount of conversions with great copywriting.
 For a client in the foodservice equipment industry, this theory held true.